GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

     **Return:** Four integers (separated by spaces) counting the respective number of times that the symbols 'A', 'C', 'G', and 'T' occur in s

-??? question "Maximum Matchings and RNA Secondary Structures"
+??? question "Maximum Matchings and RNA Secondary Structures (mmrs)"

     !!!
 Figure inline end